header source

 Testing

-It's troublesome because jest support is necessary.
-In conclusion, delete the default jest.config.js and create a new jest.config.ts like this.
+This is a tricky part because jest needs to be adapted.
+In conclusion, delete the default jest.config.js and create a jest.config.ts like this:

 import type { JestConfigWithTsJest } from "ts-jest";